jonathandavidson/jonathandavidson-website/content/blog/vibe-coding-ide-plugin-security.md

 - **Limit Plugin Use**: Only install plugins genuinely necessary for development.
 The more plugins in use, the greater the chance for a security breach.
 - **Verify Code Signing & Source Integrity**: Ensure plugins are properly signed, and validate certificates whenever possible to guard against tampering and man-in-the-middle attacks.

 Taking these precautions helps defend against the growing threat landscape targeting IDE extensions and vibe coders.
 Security is not a one-time checklist; it's an ongoing habit of skepticism, vigilance, and informed decision-making.
-As AI-powered development continues to democratize coding, developers are responsible for staying educated and proactive—because real security comes from both great tools and awareness.
+As AI-powered development continues to democratize coding, developers are responsible for staying educated and proactive, because real security comes from both great tools and awareness.

+If you or someone you know could benefit from my services, [let's get in touch]({{% ref "/contact" %}}).